developingrxn/BlitzcrankBotV2/README.md

 ### The bot doesn't respond at all!
 This happens when your name has a space _and_ you specified a region, or _both_ your summoner name and champion name have a space.
 See above, enclose name in quotation marks.

+### The bot complains about permissions!
+Blitzcrank Bot needs the 'embed links' permission, either at the role or channel level, since it sends messages using rich embeds.

 ### "Something unexpected went wrong!"
-I've done my best to catch all errors and display proper messages, but some slip through.
+I've done my best to catch all exceptions and display proper error messages, but some slip through.
 This is that message.
 Join the support server or dm me with details and I'll try to help.